Who We Are

 Once a priest receives the endorsement and the subsequent faculties of the archdiocese, he becomes a commissioned military officer of the United States.
 A priest's assignments are provided by the Office of the Chief of Chaplains of each respective branch of the U.S. military.

 The Archdiocese is the sole endorser of chaplains for the Veterans Administration hospitals.
 In 2008, 242 priests were endorsed for service in the Veterans Administration.
-Approximately 1.5 million Catholic men and women are served by the Archdiocese.
-To meet the needs of the faithful, the Archdiocese has three auxiliary bishops to assist the archbishop in his pastoral duties.
-All are former chaplains; Bishop Richard Higgins from the Air Force, Bishop F. Richard Spencer and Bishop Neal Buckon from the Army.
-The Archdiocese is currently headquartered in the northeast section of Washington, DC, adjacent to The Catholic University of America.
+Approximately 1.8 million Catholic men and women are served by the Archdiocese.
+To meet the needs of the faithful, the Archdiocese has four auxiliary bishops to assist the archbishop in his pastoral duties.
+All are former chaplains; Bishop Richard Higgins from the Air Force, Bishop F. Richard Spencer and Bishop Neal Buckon from the Army, and Bishop Robert Coyle from the Navy.
+The Archdiocese is currently headquartered in the northeast section of Washington, DC, at the Edwin Cardinal O'Brien Pastoral Center adjacent to The Catholic University of America.

 Unlike a conventional diocese, the Archdiocese has no parishes or parish registries.
 Chapels are property of the United States government.
 Although the Archdiocese exercises jurisdiction over the religious education programs and the celebration of Catholic Liturgy, it maintains no legal jurisdiction over the physical property of the chapel.
 Because base/command chapels are United States government property, all records of sacraments performed on U.S. Military installations are maintained by the Archdiocese in its Office of Sacramental Records.
 This starkly contrasts with the model used in conventional parishes, where all sacraments are recorded in the parish registry.
 The Archdiocese currently maintains more than 2.5 million records of sacraments performed on military installations.